Slovak PMs Life No Longer In Danger After Shooting - UrduPoint

 The Slovak premier was shot as he was greeting supporters after a government meeting in the central town of Handlova.
 He underwent a five-hour operation on Wednesday and another on Friday at a hospital in the central city of Banska Bystrica.

-"We can consider his condition stable with a positive prognosis," Kalinak said outside the hospital, adding, "We all feel a bit more relaxed now."
+"We can consider his condition stable with a positive prognosis," Kalinak said outside the hospital, adding that "we all feel a bit more relaxed now."

 Kalinak added that Fico would stay at Banska Bystrica for the moment.

-The suspected gunman, identified by Slovak media as 71-year-old poet Juraj Cintula, has been charged with premeditated attempted murder and was ordered held in custody at a hearing on Saturday.
+The suspected gunman, identified by Slovak media as 71-year-old poet Juraj Cintula, has been charged with premeditated attempted murder and was held in custody following a hearing on Saturday.

 Interior Minister Matus Sutaj Estok said that if one of the shots "went just a few centimetres higher, it would have hit the prime minister's liver".